 In Oak Class we promote an ethos of wanting to achieve and developing an ownership over their learning.
 We ensure your child reaches their full potential so they can move on to secondary school confident in their abilities, independent, responsible and ready for the next stage in their education.

-Our topic for Summer Term is ‘The Victorians’.
-Please click on the link below to find out more information about this term’s topic.
+Our topic for Spring term is ‘Survival and Exploration’.
+Please click on the link below for more details.

 Welcome back to School – Autumn Term 2018

 We hope you all had a wonderful and amazing Summer.
 The children have come back to school with lots of enthusiasm and ready for the Autumn term.
 Our topic for this Autumn is ‘The Victorians’.
 Please click on the link below to find out more information about what we will be learning this term.

 Last Wednesday 9th October, Oak Class and Sheepstor Class went on a trip to the world famous copper mine, Morwellham Quay.
 This mine was one of the most important mines in the Victorian era, and for that reason it has been kept in the same condition as it was over a century ago.
 We got to experience four of the many amazing different activities, such as: The Victorian mine train, going into a Victorian school room, rock breaking and comparing domestic life in the Victorian era.